 Testing of dogs: MTM1

 The mutation is X-linked.
 This means that it is localized on the X chromosome.
-Males have an X and a Y chromosome, so they can only be healthy (Xn/Y) or affected (Xm/Y).
-Females have two X chromosomes, so they can either be healthy (Xn/Xn), carriers (Xn/Xm) or affected (Xm/Xm).
-Female carriers do not show clinical signs but are able to pass the mutant allele to their offspring.
+Since the genotype of males is composed of X and Y chromosomes, they can only be healthy (unaffected by the mutation) or affected.
+The female genotype contains two X chromosomes, so females can be either healthy, carriers or affected.
+Female carriers do not show clinical signs but are able to pass the mutated allele to their offspring.
 Breeding of carrier females is not recommended.
-The genetic test can clearly reveal the genotype of the animal and is a useful tool for breeders to prevent unintentional breeding of affected puppies.
+A genetic test can clearly reveal the genotype of the animal and is a useful tool for breeders to prevent unintentional breeding of affected puppies.

 .